-When frost or snow is present on the airframe, the pilot has two choices: go home or spend some extra time during preflight completely removing frost and snow from the aircraft.
+When faced with airframe and wing contamination, you have two choices: Go home, or spend some extra time during preflight completely removing frost and snow from the aircraft.
 While no Federal Aviation Regulations (FARs) specifically prohibit a light general aviation (GA) aircraft from attempting a takeoff while covered in snow or frost, doing so may fall under careless and reckless operation (FAR 91.13).